davidcanino/C-plus-plus-Examples/Example-009/ReadME.md

 <H3>The 'Example-009' Test</H3>

 <p>
 	This test about the use of the C++ programming language shows how exploiting several custom functions, defined and implemented on a separate C++ header and source file, respectively, in a C++ program.
 These custom functions exploit several capabilities, introduced by the C++11 standard.
-In this context, the user can choose what custom function must be executed through a basic textual shell.
+In this context, the user can choose what custom function must be executed through a basic text interface.
 Broadly speaking, this test is another example of the <i>separate (modular) compiling</i> techniques for exploiting a (third-party) module in a C++ program.
 </p>
 <p>
 	<!--- C++11 Alert --->